isabelc/lightweight-contact-form/readme.txt

 == Changelog ==

+= 1.5, 2018-03-07 =
+* New - Removed the math captcha box in favor of better spam-blocking.

 = 1.4.1, 2017-10-02 =
 * Fixed - Running submission checks outside a function.
 * Fixed - Proper escaping.